taleshmm/SHIFT_BookStore_V.2-MongoDB/README.md

-# Python Bookstore Project (Version 2.0) - PostgreSQL
+# Python Bookstore Project (Version 2.0) - MongoDB

 Welcome to the Python Bookstore Project!
-This project has been updated to incorporate a PostgreSQL database for data storage and retrieval.
+This project has been updated to incorporate MongoDB for data storage and retrieval.
 It's a bookstore application developed using object-oriented principles, conditional structures, loops, functions, and lists.

-In this version, data is stored in an existing PostgreSQL database, and the application includes additional features for reading data from CSV or JSON files, exporting data to these formats, and inserting multiple records at once.
+In this version, data is stored in MongoDB, and the application includes additional features for reading data from CSV or JSON files, exporting data to these formats with category, author, and editor names, and inserting multiple records at once.

 ## Main Features